 • 1 to 3 weeks for e-filing with direct deposit

-• 6 months for paper filing with direct deposit
+• 4 to 6 weeks for paper filing with direct deposit

-• 1 month for e-filing with the check sent by mail
+• 21 days plus mailing time for e-filing with the check sent by mail

-• 6 months or longer for paper filing with the check sent by mail
+• 4 to 6 weeks or longer plus mailing time for paper filing with the check sent by mail

 State Tax Refunds